You may experience side effects from JEMPERLI

 • How has JEMPERLI been studied?

 Researchers have conducted clinical trials to study the effectiveness, risks, and side effects associated with JEMPERLI.
-Clinical trials are still ongoing to evaluate the effectiveness, risks, and side effects of JEMPERLI.
+Trials are ongoing.

 • How many people participated in the clinical trial of JEMPERLI in combination with carboplatin and paclitaxel?

-The clinical trial that studied the effectiveness of JEMPERLI in combination with the chemotherapy medicines, carboplatin and paclitaxel, included 122 people.
-They had dMMR/MSI-H endometrial cancer that had spread outside the uterus (advanced) or had returned.
+There were 494 patients included in the clinical trial that studied the effectiveness of JEMPERLI in combination with the chemotherapy medicines, carboplatin and paclitaxel, compared to carboplatin and paclitaxel alone.
+They had endometrial cancer that was newly-diagnosed and had spread outside the uterus (advanced) or had returned.

-The clinical trial also studied the risks and side effects of JEMPERLI in combination with the chemotherapy medicines, carboplatin and paclitaxel, in 52 people with advanced or returned dMMR/MSI-H endometrial cancer.
+The clinical trial also studied the risks and side effects of JEMPERLI in combination with the chemotherapy medicines, carboplatin and paclitaxel, in 241 people with newly-diagnosed advanced or returned endometrial cancer.